Colombian War of Independence: Flower vase incident

 This prompted a turbulent response from the people, who tried to attack Llorente.
-The mayor of Santa Fe de Bogota, José Miguel Pey, tried to calm the crowd attacking Llorente, while Jose Maria Carbonell encouraged more people to join in the protest.
+The mayor of Santa Fe de Bogotá, José Miguel Pey, tried to calm the crowd attacking Llorente, while Jose Maria Carbonell encouraged more people to join in the protest.
 That afternoon, a Junta was formed (later called the People's Junta) with José Acevedo y Gómez as chairman, and Viceroy Amar y Borbón as president.
 But the crowds were angered by the decision to nominate the Viceroy as president, and the next day, July 21, the Junta ordered the resignation of Viceroy Amar y Borbón from the Junta presidency and also for his arrest and that of his officials.

 Five days later, July 26, the Junta declared that its ties to the Seville Regency Council were finally cut, therefore the Junta officially declared the independence of what is now Colombia from Spanish rule and the rule of the Regency Council.
-Bogota would be the first city of the colony to break its ties with Spain, followed by more provincial capitals in the coming months.
+Bogotá would be the first city of the colony to break its ties with Spain, followed by more provincial capitals in the coming months.